IGenBench: Benchmarking the Reliability of Text-to-Infographic Generation: Appendix Overview

 \section{Appendix Overview}

 This appendix provides supplementary materials supporting the \system benchmark.
 Section~\ref{section:llm_usage} describes the use of large language models (LLMs) in this work.
 Section \ref{section:human_participation} reports human involvement in this study.
 Section~\ref{appendix:benchmark_construction_detail} details the dataset construction process, including clustering and sampling, manual quality filtering, as well as the resultant infographic and question taxonomies.
-Section~\ref{sec:extended_experiments} reports additional analyses beyond the main text, including a study of potential data leakage and an error analysis of the automated evaluation.
-Section~\ref{appendix:full_case} presents representative case studies covering all 30 chart types considered in this work.
+Section~\ref{sec:extended_experiments} reports additional analyses beyond the main text, including a study of potential data leakage, an error analysis of the automated evaluation, an evaluator bias investigation across multiple providers, a reference-generation visual similarity analysis, a prompt length sensitivity study, and a question type independence analysis.
+Section~\ref{appendix:full_case} presents representative case studies, with the complete case gallery available on the project website.
 Section~\ref{appendix:prompts} documents all prompts used throughout the pipeline.